-Many households, families, and seniors in Montana qualify for assistance under the SNAP program or other public programs offered.
-The average benefit in Montana is nearly $120 per person per month.
-Seniors can receive SNAP benefits and still receive senior commodities and meals-on-wheels.
+Many households, families, and seniors in Montana qualify for food assistance through SNAP!
+The average SNAP benefit in Montana is nearly $120 per person per month.
+Seniors can receive SNAP benefits and still receive senior commodities and Meals-on-Wheels.

 What is SNAP?

 SNAP is the Supplemental Nutrition Assistance Program (formerly known as Food Stamps), a program designed to help people in Montana make ends meet and afford healthy food.
 SNAP participants receive monthly food benefits on the Montana Access debit card.
-Find additional information on the DPHHS website – SNAP Program Overview
+Locate nearby grocery stores, farmers markets, and other retailers that accept SNAP benefits with the USDA SNAP retailer map.
+Find additional information on the DPHHS website – SNAP Program Overview »